Blockage of upper airway

 People at higher risk for airway obstruction include those who have:

-- Neurologic problems such as swallowing difficulty after a stroke
+- Neurologic problems such as swallowing difficulty after a stroke or head injury

 - Lost teeth